la2050/archive/_projects/2015/caregiver-and-me-get-healthy-with-sesame-street.md

     - San Fernando Valley
     - South LA
     - City of Los Angeles
-  How can the LA2050 community and other stakeholders help your proposal succeed?
-Specifics: '' How can the LA2050 community and other stakeholders help your proposal succeed?
-Other: '0' How can the LA2050 community and other stakeholders help your proposal succeed?
-Quality improvement research: '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Money (financial capital): '0' How can the LA2050 community and other stakeholders help your proposal succeed?
-Volunteers/staff (human capital): '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Publicity/awareness (social capital): '1' 'How can the LA2050 community and other stakeholders help your proposal succeed?
-Infrastructure (building/space/vehicles, etc.)': '0'
-  How can the LA2050 community and other stakeholders help your proposal succeed?
-Education/training: '1' 'How can the LA2050 community and other stakeholders help your proposal succeed?
-Technical infrastructure (computers, etc.)': '1'
-  How can the LA2050 community and other stakeholders help your proposal succeed?
-Community outreach: '1' How can the LA2050 community and other stakeholders help your proposal succeed?
-Network/relationship support: '1' How will your proposal improve the following “Live” metrics?:
+  How will your proposal improve the following “Live” metrics?:
     - Access to healthy food
     - Obesity rates
-    - Prevalence of adverse childhood experiences (Dream Metric) Please list at least one major barrier/challenge you anticipate.
-What is your strategy for overcoming these obstacles?: "Problem: Recruiting Attendees.  \r\nStrategy: Messaging, branding, location, language, activities, training leaders and style of training will be tailored to this audience’s needs and interests.
-We are also partnering  with community based organizations that have established connections and networks to FFN caregivers including the Child Care Alliance of Los Angeles and Magnolia Place.
-May want to mention incentivizing the workshops - not sure if you need to mention the specifics of offering food, gift cards, or bus tokens. \r\n\r\nProblem: Finding and Cultivating Leaders for the Classes. \r\nStrategy: work with community based organizations such as Child Care Alliance of Los Angeles, Magnolia Place and Best Start Locations to get recommendations of who we can reach out to as well as put out a call to the community through these channels.\r\n\r\nProblem: Incentives for Attendance\r\nStrategy: We will be incentivizing with food at location, providing child care, a physical activity kit, gift cards et"
-  Please explain how you will evaluate your work.: >-
-    In an effort to determine the success and adjustments necessary regarding this pilot project, we will create an evaluation tool - two surveys - to be
+    - Prevalence of adverse childhood experiences (Dream Metric) Please explain how you will evaluate your work.: >- In an effort to determine the success and adjustments necessary regarding this pilot project, we will create an evaluation tool - two surveys - to be